SuprGames/sqs-wrapper/README.md

 # sqs-wrapper

-Basic wrapper for SQS with utility layer
+Basic wrapper for Sqs with utility layer that is used in SuprGames Event Managers